-Well we got through the first month of 2021 - which for many of us feels to have lasted about as long as the whole of 2020!
+Well, we did it!
+We got through the first month of 2021 - which for many of us feels to have lasted about as long as the whole of 2020!
 Still, this new year still lies ahead of us, full of possibility, and if you're looking for ideas on what may be coming up in digital marketing, have a listen to our hugely popular podcast on 2021 Trends.
 But let me start you off with the meme below that's flying around social media and which fully captures this moment in time.
 (No, I don't get all of it either but the kids sure do).
 Some other fun trends on social media have included the TikTok mania for singing sea shanties and the rise of the Vaxxie: a selfie showing yourself getting vaccinated, particularly popular with politicians.

 2020 was a rollercoaster for all areas of the economy, across all sectors.
 Have a look at these particularly interesting stats on ecommerce in this eConsultancy summary.
 But it has become obvious that the big oil companies were some of the biggest losers last year, with Exxon losing a staggering $22.4 billion.
 They all hope for the tide to turn with the start of vaccine rollouts and a turnaround in major economies.
 It’s worth noting two other upheavals that might have been unthinkable before the crisis.
-The first is the acquisition in January of major UK department store Debenhams by ASOS as well as Boohoo’s purchase of the Top Shop brand’s parent Arcadia: with the closure of thousands of stores it’s sure to further transform the UK high street and concretize the dominance of online shopping.
+The first is the acquisition in January of major UK department store Debenhams by Boohoo as well as the purchase by ASOS of the Top Shop brand’s parent Arcadia: with the closure of thousands of stores it’s sure to further transform the UK high street and concretize the dominance of online shopping.
 The other big shakeup has been that of Wall Street which was caused by the Reddit-fuelled buying frenzy of Game Stop shares on the RobinHood app.
 Rather than try to explain it all here, I’ll point you to this useful explainer on CNN.

 The big news around this year’s Super Bowl on February 7th is that several of its anchor advertisers are not airing commercials - Coca Cola, Pepsi, and, most notably, Budweiser.
 For the first time in 37 years, the beer giant has pulled out of the Super Bowl, saying that it is instead “rethinking” its strategy and putting its advertising money towards COVID-related efforts, as seen in the emotional video below.
 Parent company Annheuser Busch will still be airing commercials for some other of its brands, including Bud Light and Michelob.
 The gaps made in the schedule by the absence of the big players have been filled by UberEats and Logitech, both of which are notable for having done so well during the pandemic.